vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 " There are so many poble qualities, O King, in your son."

-"\* Benevolence, compassion, learning, integrity of character. control of the senses, control of the mind these six qualities adorn Rama, the best of men."
+"\* Benevolence, compassion, learning, integrity of character. control of the senses, control of the mind these six qualities adorn Rāma, the best of men."

 " He is known to be earnest in the matter of dharmu; He is affectionate to those that seek His protection."

 28. Vishnupurana : 6-5-85

-33. Ramayana: Ayodhyakanda: 2-47 29.
-Ramayana : Balakanda : 1-7 34.
-Ramayana: Ayodhyakanda: 1--34 30.
-Ramayana : Ayodhyakanda: 2-47 35.
-Ramayana: Ayodhyakandu: 2-26 31.
-Ramayana : Balakanda 1-20 36.
+33. Rāmayana: Ayodhyakanda: 2-47 29.
+Rāmayana : Balakanda : 1-7 34.
+Rāmayana: Ayodhyakanda: 1--34 30.
+Rāmayana : Ayodhyakanda: 2-47 35.
+Rāmayana: Ayodhyakandu: 2-26 31.
+Rāmayana : Balakanda 1-20 36.
 Ibid.
 33-12 02.
-Ramayana: Ayodhyakanda: 11-31 37.
-Ramayana: Sundarakanda: 21-20
+Rāmayana: Ayodhyakanda: 11-31 37.
+Rāmayana: Sundarakanda: 21-20

 4